input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/Readme.md

 This section describes the grinding attack, detailing its objectives, mechanics, and the adversary’s strategy to maximize its effectiveness.

 ## 2.1 Randomness Manipulation
-We descrive here the grinding attack Cardano's randomness generation protocol suffers from, from passively waiting for its chance or actively maximizing its attack surface, to choosing the best attack vector - stake distribution - to achieve its goal, be it maximizing rewards to controlling target blocks.
+We describe here the grinding attack Cardano's randomness generation protocol suffers from, from passively waiting for its chance or actively maximizing its attack surface, to choosing the best attack vector - stake distribution - to achieve its goal, be it maximizing rewards to controlling target blocks.

 ### 2.1.1 Exposure